coni2k/SS/Notes.md

 . horizontal + vertical groups for square? and then use them as well with ToggleSelected() these calculations can come from the server?

-. move samples to the engine?

-. new sudoku window with size selection!
+. new sudoku window with title + desc + size

 . make the cases more clear - have a sample for the ones that have a problem

 . is it possible to load availabilities async. way?

-. what is webgrease? and learn more about modernizer!
+. what is webgrease? and learn more about modernizer! and how about nav.js?

 . try to remove calculateId for square! would it help? sample sudoku ids need to be updated!!! and probably square.Groups calculation ?!

-. knockout - knockout debug?
-<pre data-bind="text: ko.toJSON($root, null, 2)"></pre>

 ---
-cases - getcases is okay
-check in general
-cachemanager etc.
+potential bug
+case 17, id 1 is repeating it.. how come we dont have availability for squareid 9, number 9? also check this;
+                    System.Diagnostics.Debug.WriteLine("Square.Group_SquareAvailabilityChanged found a potential to be REMOVED - Id: {0} - Value: {1}", this.Id.ToString(), this.Number.Value.ToString());

+create more cases for potential bug and think about it from scratch.. how to keep the potential, how to remove etc.